alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 ![Map of selected meetings at the Hivency office in Paris.](pics/remote-memory-hivency.jpg "A map of the location of the Hivency office, with notes about where meetings happened and with whom.
 Source: adapted from https://zoom.earth/#view=48.858296,2.349495,20z.")

+I was lucky because many of my colleagues also went to the office that week, and I tried to meet as many of them as possible.
 For me it's quite easy to recall these conversations because I can remember where they happened, and then I get more easily to what was spoken.